CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Image-Management.md

 ## Export Images

-You can export a listing of the network OS and NetQ images stored in the LCM repository for reference.
+To export a list of network OS and NetQ images stored in the LCM repository:

-To export image listings:

 {{<tabs "Export Images">}}